GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 - Type new column name  `Play area`
 - Click inside expression box, delete  `value`  and type `"Yes"`
 - Preview and ok
-- Repeat steps above for each of the items owned (can reuse GREL expression from  `history`  tab)
+- Repeat steps above for each of the items owned (can reuse GREL expression from  `history`  tab){% endcapture %} {% include card.md header="Add a new column based on split values" text=text %}

-(Below is an alternative method using a sequence of characters, or Regex, that define a search in GREL.  `Undo`  your steps to try this method){% endcapture %} {% include card.md header="Add a new column based on split values" text=text %}
+Below is an alternative method using a sequence of characters, or Regex, that define a search in GREL.

+`Undo`  your steps back to Step `0.
+Create Project` to try this method.

 {% capture text %}
 - Go to column  `Site features` > `Edit column> add column based on this column`